Najumudeen/ansible/README.md

       state: absent
 ```

-Due to some disk space limitations, we want to cleanup the /tmp location on node00 host after every reboot.
-Create a playbook ~/playbooks/reboot.yml to add a cron named cleanup on node00 that will execute after every reboot and will clean /tmp location.
+Due to some disk space limitations, we want to cleanup the /tmp location on node00 host after every reboot.<br/>
+Create a playbook ~/playbooks/reboot.yml to add a cron named cleanup on node00 that will execute after every reboot and will clean /tmp location.<br/>

 The command should be rm -rf /tmp/*.

-### Create reboot.yml playbook and it should look like as below.
+##### Create reboot.yml playbook and it should look like as below.

 ```
----
 - name: Cleanup /tmp after every reboot
   hosts: node00
   tasks: